Shehnaz-2005/Keyword_repo/README.md

 # Keyword_repo
-This repo is to record basic keywords.
+This repo is to record basic keywords and technical terms.